arnaudroger/simpleflatmapper.org/0106-getting-started-jooq.md

 {% include maven_dependency.md %}

+From [7.0.0](/11-v7-migration.md) you will need explicitly include the jOOQ dependency in your pom.

+Before :

 If you are using jOOQ commercial edition you will need to exclude the dependency as it's currently scope compiled - will be corrected in next release.

 {% highlight xml %}